Romania has seen prices going up in these past few years, and as a result, students will spend more than ever if they want to study here.

 2. Food expenses

-With the increased prices in Romania, I would budget 200 Euros per month for food.
-This will help you eat a more varied diet, including fruits and vegetables (as well as meat), so not “Ramen each day.”
+With all these in mind, I recommend budgeting around €200/month for food, which will allow you to eat a healthy, varied diet, including fruits and vegetables, so not “Ramen each day.”

 3. Transportation costs